Skip to content

 Cseries=10×6.216.2=3.83nFC_{\text{series}} = \frac{10 \times 6.2}{16.2} = 3.83\,\text{nF}

-Whether you're padding a voltage divider, synthesising an oddball capacitance, or stacking inductors for a filter, open the Series / Parallel Resistor, Capacitor & Inductor Calculator and save yourself the mental arithmetic.
+Whether you're padding a voltage divider, synthesizing an oddball capacitance, or stacking inductors for a filter, open the Series / Parallel Resistor, Capacitor & Inductor Calculator and save yourself the mental arithmetic.
 Plug in up to four component values, select your component type, and get series totals, parallel totals, and voltage divider ratios in one click.
+It's faster than opening a spreadsheet, more reliable than doing it in your head, and it won't judge you for checking the same calculation three times because you're not sure if you remembered the capacitor formula correctly.

 Related Articles